-8.3 Load Rejection Reserve
+9.3 Load Rejection Reserve

-LRR is required to provide system stability in the event of sudden, unplanned load disconnection.
+Load Rejection Reserve (LRR) is required to provide system stability in the event of sudden, unplanned load disconnection.
 LRR is modelled in PLEXOS as a lower reserve.
 The generators providing LRR must be able to lower their generation in response to load rejection.
-Spare lowering capacity in a generator that provides LFAS can also be available for LRR, with the exception of Cockburn CCGT and NewGen Kwinana CCGT.
+Spare lowering capacity in a generator that provides LFAS lower may also be available for LRR.
+AEMO has reviewed the LRR and for modelling purposes has recommended to only reduce the LRR requirement by the amount of LFAS lower that is being provided by Synergy Facilities, with the exception of Cockburn CCGT, and non-Synergy facilities that currently have a Load Rejection Reserve contract.

-Only Synergy units are able to provide LRR directly, although LFAS lower contributes to meeting the LRR requirement.
-The amount of LRR required in any time period t is as follows:
+Due to exclusion of Cockburn CCGT and because NewGen Kwinana CCGT does not have a LRR contract, the amount of LRR required in any time period t is as follows: